 If, after all that, you’re still asking ‘where can I find Bernini sculptures?’ rest assured, there are other top Rome attractions you can visit to see his work.
 At the Capitoline Museum you can see his eerie Bust of Medusa, or find his whimsical Elephant and Obelisk sculpture in the Piazza della Minerva.

 Finally, at the bottom of the Spanish Steps you can see the Fountain of the Leaky Boat, the Fontana della Baraccia.
 It was made by a very young Bernini and his artist father, Pietro Bernini.
-It’s not my top choice as far as Rome attractions go, but you’ll probably be at the Spanish Steps anyway, and goes to show that Bernini statues are everywhere and helped turn Rome into one big outdoor museum.
+It’s not my top choice as far as Rome attractions go, but you’ll probably be at the Spanish Steps anyway.